The Human Truth Foundation

 Health:

 Angola is amongst the unhealthiest places in the world, causing serious issues for most of its citizens.
-Angola does better than average for its smoking rate30 (but high for Africa).
-But that's it.
-Angola has problems.
-It does worse than average in terms of its alcohol consumption rate31 and in its average life expectancy11.
-It falls into the worst-performing 20 when it comes to its immunizations take-up32, its adolescent birth rate33 (amongst the worst in Africa) and in its fertility rate14.
-And finally, it is the worst in its food aid and health contributions and WHO compliance34.
-The prevalence of overweight adults has increased by 14% during the past 40 years.
+Angola does better than average when it comes to its smoking rate31 (but bad for Africa).
+But unfortunately Angola gets most other things wrong.
+It does worse than average in its alcohol consumption rate32 and in its average life expectancy11.
+It falls into the worst 20 in terms of its immunizations take-up33, its adolescent birth rate34 and in its fertility rate14.
+And finally, it is the worst in its food aid and health contributions and WHO compliance35.
+The prevalence of overweight adults has increased by 14% over the last 40 years.
 Life expectancy in Angola in 1990 was the fourth lowest in the world, at 41.9yrs, declining to 3rd-worst in 1992-3.
 But it improved greatly, by +20.6yrs, in the 30 years from then, well over double the global average improvement of +7.9yrs.
 Angola's peak fertility rate was 7.5 in 1974.

 Life Expectancy